Schwyz and Switzerland

 Schwyz, Uri and Unterwalden were the first Eidgenossen and the adversaries of the Habsburgs and the Einsiedeln monastery (1314 looting monastery, 1315 Battle of Sempach).

 In 1513, the Swiss Confederation or Eidgenossenschaft consisted of 13 independent German-speaking cantons.
 Only Freiburg (Fribourg) was bilingual.

 The Confederation was (de fact0) recognized as sovereign German-speaking state in 1648 (Peace of Westphalia).

-The remarkable Swiss flag also finds the origin in the Middle Ages and Schwyz.
-The Eidgenossen distinguished themselves in battle by wearing a white cross on a red background.
+The remarkable Swiss flag finds its origins in the Middle Ages and Schwyz.
+These Eidgenossen distinguished themselves in battle by wearing a white cross on a red background.

-This history is shown in two institutes in Schwyz: the Forum Schwyz History (Forum Schweizer Geschichte, www.forumschwyz.ch(www.nationalmuseum.ch), one of the three national museums (the others are situated in Zurich and Prangins) and the Bundesbriefmuseum (www.bundesbrief.ch).
+This history is shown in two institutes in Schwyz: the Forum Schwyz History (Forum Schweizer Geschichte, www.forumschwyz.ch, one of the three national museums (the other two are in Zurich and Prangins) and the Bundesbriefmuseum (www.bundesbrief.ch).